 - Collaborated with Principal Investigators and project team members to regularly review progress and identify strategies for improvement and development;

 - Reviewed Canada’s Copyright Act and Dublin Core metadata standard to identify points of correspondence for streamlined resource and contributor description input;

 - Conducted requirements gathering and prepared functional specifications documentation for RFP;

 - Worked with university procurement to initiate and successfully complete RFP process for software development in accordance with institutional guidelines;

 - Managed annual reporting for two major awards (CFI Leaders Opportunity Fund; Ontario Research Fund);

 - Cowrote successful external grant applications (CMRC Canadian Media Research Consortium; CIRA Community Investment Program);

 - Managed the digital media and digitization lab;

-- Managed the transfer of digital assets from external partners in accordance with IT-approved protocols;
+- Managed the transfer of digital assets from external partners to project servers on the university network in accordance with IT-approved protocols;

-- Coordinated dedicated server installation, maintenance and security with university information technology personnel;
+- Coordinated dedicated server installation, maintenance and security with IT personnel;

 - Liaised with pilot archive partners to coordinate digitization and ingestion of assets into the system;